Nexmo/station/_api/developer/numbers.md

 ---
-title: Developer - Numbers API Reference
+title: API reference
 description: Reference guide for the Account API.
 api: Developer API
 ---

-# Developer - Numbers API Reference
+# API reference

 The Numbers API lets you manage your numbers and buy new virtual numbers for use with Nexmo's APIs.